Coffee

 Ground coffee, instant, and pods

-This is a huge brand of coffees and is an iconic American brand.
+This is a huge brand of coffee and is an iconic American brand.
 Although Folgers (J.M.
 Smucker) states on their website that they are concerned about sustainability and ethical working conditions, they reject all the common certifications to ensure this is happening.

 See Folgers at Amazon.com